PR firm operator, witness to 9/11 aftermath in Shanksville picked to lead awareness effort

 Aaron worked for two NBC affiliates before joining then-Gov. Tom Ridge as his communications director.

-Aaron joined Ridge at the Flight 93 crash site in Shanksville on September 11, 2001 – a moment that would be preserved in "The Only Plane in the Sky, an oral history of 9/11" by Garrett M. Graff.
+Aaron joined Ridge at the Flight 93 crash site in Shanksville – a moment that would be preserved in "The Only Plane in the Sky, an oral history of 9/11" by Garrett M. Graff.

-Ridge would later serve as the nation's first Secretary of Homeland Security.
+Ridge later served as the nation's first Secretary of Homeland Security under President George W. Bush.

 Aaron said it's a special privilege to have been picked for the job to remind and educate Americans about the "extraordinary self-sacrifice and heroism shown by the 40 passengers and crew members who were in the skies that day.